UN Security Council again delays Gaza aid resolution vote as high-level talks try to avoid US veto

 The United States is seeking to change the text's references to a cessation of hostilities in the Israel-Hamas war and to putting the United Nations in charge of inspecting trucks to ensure they are actually carrying humanitarian goods, which Israel opposes.

+U.S. President Joe Biden told reporters on his way back from Milwaukee, Wisconsin that “we're negotiating right now at the U.N. the contours of a resolution that we may be able to agree to.”

-Ambassador Lana Nusseibeh of the United Arab Emirates, which sponsored the Arab-backed resolution, said very high-level discussions are underway to try to reach agreement on a text that can be adopted.
+Ambassador Lana Nusseibeh of the United Arab Emirates, which sponsored the Arab-backed resolution, said earlier that very high-level discussions are underway to try to reach agreement on a text that can be adopted.

 “Everyone wants to see a resolution that has impact and that is implementable on the ground,” she told reporters after the 15 council members held closed consultations.
 “We believe today, giving a little bit of space for additional diplomacy, could yield positive results.”